 Join me if you will, as we peer back through the looking Glass!

-your appreciation with a contribution.
+appreciation with a contribution.
 Doing so will assure our continued presence on line, and expansion into new areas of interest over time.
-We have many plans and ideas for the
+We have many plans and ideas for the future, but

-future, but will require significant upgrades in video recording equipment, software and computer hardware, on top of the increasing expenses for web volume and throughput.
-As it
+will require significant upgrades in video recording equipment, software and computer hardware, on top of the increasing expenses for web volume and throughput.
+As it stands, we

 Cast your vote with a donation!
 WE REALLY NEED YOUR HELP!!!

 Please note that Iron Crane Dojo is not a “not for profit” organization.
 Donations are not tax